 There are a variety of different challenges in financial consolidation systems that emerge when trying to account for an organization’s financial performance.
 It isn’t always as easy as “just adding it up”.
 Financial consolidations require that you choose the format you submit your external reporting in.
 Essentially, you must create a common reporting structure across the organizations that you will be aggregating for your total financial results.
 This is generally a certain level of granularity for your major external financial statements, Income Statement (Profit & Loss), Balance Sheet and Cash Flow.

 There are many structured Financial Consolidation Systems available in the marketplace.
-While it isn’t required to have a formal financial consolidation system, it is important to understand the concepts so that you can minimize risk and time it takes to report externally.
+But it isn’t required to have a formal financial consolidation system.
+However, it is important to understand the concepts so that you can minimize risk and time it takes to report externally.

 Challenge 1 – Source Systems in Financial Consolidations